zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 title: Share the Screen
 description:
 platform: Web
-updatedAt: Fri Dec 07 2018 19:50:00 GMT+0000 (UTC)
+updatedAt: Fri Dec 07 2018 19:50:06 GMT+0000 (UTC)
 ---
 # Share the Screen
 ## Introduction

-During a video call or live broadcast, **sharing the screen** enhances communication by bringing whatever is on the speaker's screen to the other speakers or audience in the channel.
+During a video call or live broadcast, **sharing the screen** enhances communication by displaying the speaker's screen on the display of other speakers or audience members in the channel.

-Screen share has extensive application in the following scenarios:
+Screen sharing is applied in the following scenarios:

-- For a video conference, the speaker can share the image of the local file, web page, and PPT with other users in the channel.
+- In a video conference, the speaker can share an image of a local file, web page, or presentation with other users in the channel.
-- For an online class, the teacher can share the image of the slides or notes with the students.
+- In an online class, the teacher can share the slides or notes with students.

-## Implementations
+## Implementation

-Before proceeding, ensure that you have finished preparing the development environment.
-See [Integrate the SDK](../../en/Interactive%20Broadcast/web_prepare.md) for details.
+Ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Interactive%20Broadcast/web_prepare.md).

 To enable screen sharing, you need to set relevant attributes when creating the video stream.
 The web browser will ask you to select which screens to share.
-The attribute settings of the Chrome and Firefox browser vary.
+The attribute settings are different on Google Chrome and Firefox.

 ### <a name = "chrome"></a>Screen Sharing on Google Chrome

-Before enabling screen sharing on Google Chrome, ensure that you have added the [Google Chrome Extension for Screen Sharing](../../en/Quickstart%20Guide/chrome_screensharing_plugin.md) provided by Agora.
+Ensure that you added the [Google Chrome Extension for Screen Sharing](../../en/Quickstart%20Guide/chrome_screensharing_plugin.md) provided by Agora.

 Fill in the `extensionId` when you create the stream.